grzesiek-galezowski/tdd-ebook/README.md

 3. It's not a test
 4. Statement-First programming
 5. Practicing what we already learned
+6. Sorting out the bits
+7. How to start?

 At least four or five more chapters are planned